 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

-(Settings Menu – Discussion Settings)
+(Global Settings – Discussion Settings)

-(WordPress Settings – Permalinks)
+(WordPress Settings – Permalink Settings)

-Let’s look at some types of plugin categories that affect traffic and plugin examples
+Here are some types of plugin categories that affect traffic and plugin examples

 SEO Plugins – Yoast SEO

-A plugin like Yoast SEO can significantly improve your SEO.
-When properly configured, the Yoast SEO plugin not only makes your web pages easier for search engines like Google to find and index, it allows you to configure how your content will show up in Google’s search results and social media pages, e.g. Twitter, Facebook, and Google+.
+A plugin like Yoast SEO can improve your SEO.
+Once properly configured, the Yoast SEO plugin not only makes your website easier for search engines to index, it allows you to configure how your content will show up in Google’s search results and social media pages, e.g. Twitter, Facebook, and GooglePlus.

-Social Sharing Plugins
+WordPress Social Plugins

 (You can add social sharing buttons to your website easily with WordPress plugins)